Menu

 What Can You Do Now?

-If you’re currently subject to the terms of the Help to Buy scheme, you may find yourself limited in what you can do with the property concerning extending it and upgrading it due to approval issues.
+If you’re currently subject to the Help to Buy scheme terms, you may find yourself limited in what you can do with the property concerning extending it and upgrading it due to approval issues.
 You will need approval from a Help to Buy agent to alter the building.
-If you have plans that require approval, the only way around that is to repay the entire 20% back to the government and break yourself out of the agreement.
+If you have plans that require approval, the only way around that is to repay the entire 20% to the government and break yourself out of the agreement.

 If you’re okay with the terms and happy to leave things as is, but you’ve reached the end of your mortgage term, the mainstream lenders above are the only ones offering to remortgage homes where Help to Buy schemes are in place.

 The good news is that the Help to Buy loan is based on the original market price of your home.
-The amount you can borrow is based on the equity you have in your home just now at the current market price.
+The amount you can borrow is based on the equity you have in your home at the current market price.
 Therefore, if the value of your home has risen, you’ll have more stake in it.
-The government won’t because they’ve stipulated that the loan is based on the market price of the property when you bought it.
+The government won’t because they’ve stipulated that the loan is based on the property’s market price when you buy it.
 If your home has lost value since then, you will have a more significant problem with remortgaging.

 In any case, the valuation costs are the main issue because you need to know the market price of the home now, so you and lenders know the amount you need to borrow.